Doctor of Letters: Britain, the Commonwealth and Ireland

-Mark Twain (right), wearing the full-dress gown of an University of Oxford Doctor of Letters.
+Mark Twain (right), wearing the full-dress gown of a University of Oxford Doctor of Letters.
 He was awarded an honorary doctorate of letters in 1907.

 In the United Kingdom, Australia, India, and Ireland, the degree is a higher doctorate, above the Doctor of Philosophy (Ph.D.) or Doctor of Education (Ed.D.), for example, and is awarded on the basis of high achievement in the respective field or a long record of research and publication.
 The D.Litt. degree is awarded to candidates whose record of published work and research shows conspicuous ability and originality and constitutes a distinguished and sustained achievement.
 University committee and board approval is required, and candidates must provide documented mastery of a particular area or field.
 The degree may also be awarded honoris causa to such individuals as the awarding institution deems worthy of this highest academic award.

 At the University of Oxford, the degree was established in 1900 as part of the development of graduate-level research degrees that began with the introduction of the B.Litt. and B.Sc. degrees in 1895.
 Until then, Oxford had focused on undergraduate teaching, with the doctorates, such as those in divinity (D.D.) and medicine (D.M.) traditionally reserved for established scholars.
 The German paradigm, adopted by the Americans, that created a demand for the philosophiae doctor (Ph.D.) degree as a basic qualification for an academic career, was not immediately adopted at Oxford, but it did create pressure for Oxford to offer a degree for this purpose.
 Rather than use the D.Litt. degree, Oxford eventually created its doctor of philosophy (D.Phil.) degree in 1915, deliberately using a distinctive English, rather than a Latin, title and abbreviation for it.
 The D.Phil. became an accelerated, supervised, degree of lower status than the D.Litt.
 When it was established in 1900, the Oxford Doctor of Literature (D.Litt.) degree could be awarded to individuals who had a standing of thirty-four terms from the award of a B.Litt. degree, or of thirty-nine terms (thirteen academic years) from the award of an Oxford master of arts M.A. degree, providing they could provide "fitness for the degree in published books or papers, containing an original contribution to the advancement of learning."
 The required number of terms changed over the years, depending on the prior Oxford degree that a candidate held, and the requirements became more specific.